Homotopy Path Algebras: Cellular resolution

-We end with a non-toric example which illustrates the conjecture above. \begin{example}[Homological Berglund-H\"ubsch-Krawitz Mirror Symmetry] Let $Z$ by a Calabi-Yau hypersurface $Z$ in a weighted projective space $\mathbb P(a_0:...:a_n)$ defined by an invertible polynomial $w$ and $G_w$ (resp. $\Gamma_w$) be its (resp. extended) maximal symmetry group.
-Assume that the mirror is Gorenstein (i.e. the dual polynomial $w^T$ has weights $r_i$ such that $r_i$ divides the degree $d^T$) and recall (see Example~\ref{A_k}) that $\mathsf kA_i$ is the path algebra of the Dynkin quiver.
-Now consider the following HPA
+\begin{example}[Homological Berglund-H\"ubsch-Krawitz Mirror Symmetry] Let $Z$ by a Calabi-Yau hypersurface $Z$ in a weighted projective space $\mathbb P(a_0:...:a_n)$ defined by an invertible polynomial $w$ and $G_w$ (resp. $\Gamma_w$) be its (resp. extended) maximal symmetry group.
+Assume that the mirror is Gorenstein (i.e. the dual polynomial $w^T$ has weights $r_i$ such that $r_i$ divides the degree $d^T$).

+Set $k_i = \frac{d^T}{r_i} - 1$ in Examples~\ref{A_k} and~\ref{A_k CW}.
+Recall that $A_{k_i}$ denotes the path algebra of corresponding Dynkin quiver.
+The tensor product was denoted by